jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 The challenges faced with the *OPENROWSET* functions include the following;
 * We have to specify the storage account, file details and also file formats anytime we use the *OPENROWSET* function.
-* The Columns names and data types has to be defined each time we query the data.
+* The Columns names and data types has to be defined each time we query the data for cost optimization.
 * There is lots of code repetition
 * We can't query or connect the data using BI tools for reports Therefore, we want our data consumers which are the Analysts and Scientists to be able to access the files as though it was a Table or View which give them the ability to also connect using their BI tools to draw insights without having to worry about the location and file formats specified in the *OPENROWSET* function.